 When taking a taxi, you are entrusting a stranger to get you from A to B in full control of a vehicle.
 If you have chosen this safe and convenient method of transport after a night out, for example, you should not be placed in any danger.
 Unfortunately, accidents do happen though.
 Taxi Accident Claims can be made if you are left injured in a taxi accident.
 It is not the driver himself/herself that will have to pay compensation, but it is their insurance company that will cover all costs.
 When making a taxi accident insurance claim we will aim to get the compensation that you deserve for your injury & suffering.

 Our highly experienced road traffic accident team are accredited by The Law Society and have advised thousands of clients in relation to car accident claims and taxi claims.
-If you’ve been a passenger in a taxi accident then call us on Freephone helpline 0800 195 95 90 for a no obligation appraisal of your claim.
+If you’ve been a passenger in a taxi accident then call us on Freephone helpline 0800 195 95 90 for a no obligation appraisal of your taxi accident claim.

 If it is found that the taxi accident was due in part to the poor upkeep of the vehicle, then the Taxi Firm has both put you in danger, but has also broken the law.
 According to the Health & Safety at work Act of 1974 employers, in this case, taxi companies have a duty of care to both their employees & customers.
 This law also applies to the self-employed cab drivers.

-By instructing us to act on your behalf, we will work to ensure that you receive compensation for the injuries you have sustained, any associated medical expenses, lost income, lost potential income and other related expenses that you incur as a result of being involved in an accident.
+By instructing us to begin a taxi accident claim on your behalf, we will work to ensure that you receive compensation for the injuries you have sustained, any associated medical expenses, lost income, lost potential income and other related expenses that you incur as a result of being involved in an accident.
 We will also work to ensure that you receive the best possible care and rehabilitation for the injuries that you have sustained.

 What if the driver was uninsured?
 Well, there is still every chance of getting justice for you, read more.